The Business Case for Accounts Receivable as a Managed Service

 Conclusion: Focus on more profitable activity and let Corcentric Managed Accounts Receivable take the strain

 Ultimately, working with a trusted partner to provide accounts receivable as a managed service means you can focus on your core business without the management distractions and financial uncertainty inherent in accounts receivable.
-Furthermore, Corcentric MAR provides funding to liberate working capital from your receivables ledger that can be put to more profitable use right now.
+Furthermore, Corcentric Managed AR provides funding to liberate working capital from your receivables ledger that can be put to more profitable use right now.
 Better still, this is all available without the need for capital outlay – it can be self-funded from a small percentage of the liberated working capital.

 Find out more about Corcentric Managed Accounts Receivable in our white paper about How Managed Accounts Receivable Unlocks Working Capital.